IMTEK-Simulation/LatticeBoltzmann/README.md

 - *opt1* contains optimizations of this Python code.
 - In *opt2*, part of the Python code has been moved to C++.

+A detailed description of this code has been published in the Proceedings of the 5th bwHPC Symposium that can be found [here](https://10.15496/publikation-29062).

 Build status
 ------------